Skip to main content

 What if my home is in a trust or I moved to assisted living?

 Do not assume automatic denial.
-Colorado lists exceptions for some homes held in an estate-planning trust and for people who are in a hospital, nursing home, or assisted living facility.
+Colorado lists exceptions for some homes held in an estate-planning trust and for people in a hospital, nursing home, or assisted living facility.
 These cases usually need better paperwork and often require the long form and a direct call to the county assessor.

 What if I am already behind on property taxes?

-Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
+Editorial note: This guide is produced using official and other high-trust sources.
+GrantsForSeniors.org is not affiliated with any government agency and is not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.

 Corrections: Please note that despite our careful verification process, errors may still occur.
-Email info@grantsforseniors.org with corrections and we respond within 72 hours.
+Email info@grantsforseniors.org with corrections and we will respond within 72 hours.

 Disclaimer: This article is informational only.
-It is not legal, financial, disability-rights, immigration, veterans-benefit, or government-agency advice.
+It is not legal, financial, tax, disability-rights, immigration, veterans-benefit, or government-agency advice.
 Program rules, policies, deadlines, and availability can change.
 Confirm current details directly with the official program before you apply, pay a bill, transfer property, or make any financial decision.

 About the Authors